RamziJabali/articles/content/Dev Notes/Intro To Spring Boot.md

 ![Spring Boot Initializer Configuration](Add)

 Now that we have the configuration we click `generate` and we have our spring boot project.
-## Section 2: Creating the quotes data base
+## Section 2: Creating the quotes database

 Now that we have the project generated, we want to create the `PostgreSQL` database